CCTV Rules for Society- CCTV Rules and Regulations in India

 3. Compliance with Legal Regulations

 India has a set of rules designed for housing societies regarding CCTV camera installation.
-According to the apartment security laws in India, the camera should cover public areas and private spaces after obtaining confirmation from members.
+According to the apartment security camera laws in India, the camera should cover public areas and private spaces after obtaining confirmation from members.
 This also indicates that security cameras installed in housing premises must be used only for security reasons.

 4. Access and Monitoring